splatter-works/splatter-image/README.md

 # Installation

-1. Create a conda environment:
+1. Assuming you have CUDA/11.6 installed, create a conda environment:
 ```
-conda create --name splatter-image
+conda env create -f env.yml -n splatter-image
 conda activate splatter-image
 ```

-Install Pytorch following [official instructions](https://pytorch.org).
-Pytorch / Python / Pytorch3D combination that was verified to work is:
-- Python 3.8, Pytorch 1.13.0, CUDA 11.6, Pytorch3D 0.7.2
-Alternatively, you can create a separate environment with Pytorch3D 0.7.2, which you use just for CO3D data preprocessing.
-Then, once CO3D had been preprocessed, you can use these combinations of Python / Pytorch too.
-- Python 3.7, Pytorch 1.12.1, CUDA 11.6
-- Python 3.8, Pytorch 2.1.1, CUDA 12.1

-Install other requirements:
+If that is not the case (TUM Cluster) use `env+cu116.yml` so CUDA will be installed inside of the conda environment.
+The downside of this is that env initialization takes considerably longer.

+2. Install Gaussian Splatting renderer:
 ```
+git clone git@github.com:graphdeco-inria/diff-gaussian-rasterization.git
-pip install -r requirements.txt
+pip install diff-gaussian-rasterization
 ```

-2. Install Gaussian Splatting renderer, i.e. the library for rendering a Gaussian Point cloud to an image.
-To do so, pull the [Gaussian Splatting repository](https://github.com/graphdeco-inria/gaussian-splatting/tree/main) and, with your conda environment activated, run `pip install submodules/diff-gaussian-rasterization`.
-You will need to meet the [hardware and software requirements](https://github.com/graphdeco-inria/gaussian-splatting/blob/main/README.md#hardware-requirements).
-We did all our experimentation on an NVIDIA A6000 GPU and speed measurements on an NVIDIA V100 GPU.

 3. If you want to train on CO3D data you will need to install Pytorch3D 0.7.2.
+(This is only needed for preprocessing of data.)
 See instructions [here](https://github.com/facebookresearch/pytorch3d/blob/main/INSTALL.md).
 It is recommended to install with pip from a pre-built binary.
 Find a compatible binary [here](https://anaconda.org/pytorch3d/pytorch3d/files?page=5) and install it with `pip`.
 For example, with Python 3.8, Pytorch 1.13.0, CUDA 11.6 run
 `pip install --no-index --no-cache-dir pytorch3d -f https://anaconda.org/pytorch3d/pytorch3d/0.7.2/download/linux-64/pytorch3d-0.7.2-py38_cu116_pyt1130.tar.bz2`.

 # Data